openvinotoolkit/open_model_zoo/demos/gesture_recognition_demo/python/README.md

 An example of file with class names can be found within the OMZ directory at `<omz_dir>/data/dataset_classes/msasl100.json`.

 > **NOTE**: To run the demo application with video examples of gestures specify the `-s` key with valid path to the directory with video samples.
 The name of each video sample should be the valid name of gesture from `<omz_dir>/data/dataset_classes/msasl100.json` file.
-To navigate between samples use 'f' and 'b' keys for iterating next and previous respectively video sample.
+To navigate between samples use 'f' and 'b' keys for iterating next and previous video sample, respectively.

 ## Demo Output